Kingdom of Sophene: Religion and culture

 The Orontid dynasty in Sophene practiced Zoroastrianism.
-According to modern historian Michał Marciak, the well-attested existence of Iranian culture in Sophene could be understood as a derivation of Greater Armenia and indirectly from Iran.
-However, he also adds that the strong existence of Iranian culture might have influenced Roman and Greek writers to regard the region as Armenian.
+According to modern historian Michał Marciak, the well-attested existence of Iranian culture in Sophene could be understood, as it was by Nina Garsoïan, as a derivation of Greater Armenia and indirectly from Iran.
+He also considers it possible that the strong existence of Iranian culture might have influenced Roman and Greek writers to regard the region as Armenian.
 The Orontids were involved or revived certain local practices of their Persian satrapal descendants to make their small realm stand out.
 Furthermore, with the names of the royal members of the family including the names of their newfound cities, the Orontids emphasized their Achaemenid and Orontid royal dynastic aspirations, and also their Iranian cultural background.
 This included names such as Xerxes and Arsames, common amongst the Achaemenid dynasty and the Persian elite.
 The name of "Sames" is possibly derived from the Avestan name Sāma, the father of the Avestan hero Garshasp, which would indicate some sort of custom of Iranian religious or epic lore amongst the Orontids.

 Iranian cults were popular in Sophene amongst the nobility, who gave themselves theophoric Iranian names, and the peasantry, who sacrificed horses in the name of the goddess Anahita.
 Anahita was highly popular in the country, with animals such as cows and horses being regularly sacrificed in her name.
 The coins minted in Sophene depicted several figures, such as Herakles, winged thunderbolts and eagles.
 The iconography of Herakles may have been used as a representation of the Zoroastrian gods Verethragna or Ahura Mazda, similar to the Parthian Empire.

+Marciak writes that there is evidence, especially in local toponyms, of a pre-Hellenistic, Anatolian cultural element in Sophene and that the population of the area in Hellenistic and Roman times could have been, "to some extent", a continuation of the pre-Hellenistic element.
+He states that there is plentiful evidence of Armenian influence in Sophene.
+Some Greek and Roman geographers viewed the region as a distinctive part of Greater Armenia, and Sophene has long been seen as an "integral part of the Armenian world" in scholarship.
+Marciak writes that "evidence of Armenian culture in the archaeological record is […] minimal".
+Following E. L. Wheeler, Marciak cites Strabo's telling of the legend of the argonaut Armenus as an indication that the population of Sophene was not Armenian in origin.
+Here, Strabo refers to a people called the Sopheni separately from the Armenians.
+Wheeler argues that Sophene was more frequently a part of Mesopotamia than of Armenia in geographical, political, and cultural terms and emphasizes its role as a Hellenistic polity.
+Hellenistic culture had a powerful presence in Sophene, especially in the economic sphere.
+Archaeological digs have yielded a significant number of common objects of Hellenistic origin.
+As in other parts of the Near East during the Hellenistic age, Greek names, language, and writing became fashionable in Sophene.